Yves Matton: Back in Belgium

-In 2022, Yves Matton returned to Belgium and MY Vintage, the "classic" division of the MY Racing company he founded back in 2014.
-His first roles relies on his motorsport passion and his four decades of experience in the field.
+In 2022, Matton returned to Belgium and MY Vintage, the "classic" division of the MY Racing company he founded back in 2014.
+His first roles relied on his motorsport passion and his four decades of experience in the field.
 He also leads the creation and development of a new department, MY Gallery, a trading and advisory activity for investors in racing collection cars.